Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 125 games this year and have walked away with the win 38 times (30.4%) in those games.
+- The Royals have been victorious in 39, or 31%, of the 126 contests they have been chosen as underdogs in this season.

-- The Royals have an implied victory probability of 37.7% according to the moneyline set by sportsbooks for this matchup.
+- The Royals have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- Kansas City's games have gone over the total in 70 of its 146 chances.
+- So far this season, Kansas City and its opponents have hit the over in 70 of its 147 games with a total.

-- The Royals have an against the spread mark of 10-9-0 in 19 games with a line this season.
+- The Royals are 10-9-0 against the spread in their 19 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!